top of page

 THE WRITE STATEMENT!

-"The Write Statement" is something I thought of that would require my students first identify what they would be writing about before they started writing.
-This pre-thinking stage helped them identify the purpose of whatever they were writing.
+"The Write Statement" is something I created for my students to first identify what they would be writing about before starting text-based writing.
+This pre-thinking stage helped them determine the purpose of their writing.

-Below are images of slides that I showed my students.
+Below are images of slides I showed my students.

 bottom of page